Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 ***
 ## Constants and Dependencies
 The Constants file contains exactly that.
-In addition toi game window and virtual widths, many object/entity offset values are defined here in order to properly display game objects when they are held by different game entities.
+In addition to game window and virtual widths, many object/entity offset values are defined here in order to properly display game objects when they are held by different game entities.
 Also defined here is a controller mapping for a generic Super Nintendo controller I have, so that the game can be played with the controller as well as the computer's keyboard.

 The Dependencies file contains references to all game files used.
 This includes external libraries, sounds, graphics, fonts and all of the game's Lua files as well.

 ***
 ## Util and Main
 The Main file is required to run a game in Love2D.
-It defines the game's dimensions and sets up, runs the game's state machine and allows for keyboard input.
+It defines the game's dimensions and set up, runs the game's state machine and allows for keyboard input.
 This is just a basic game set up and as such, is mostly borrowed from class projects.

 The Util file contains just one function, GenerateQuads, which allows the graphics for the game to be easily divided into individual sprites.